Last Updated on January 2, 2021 by Nick Baskett

-The Gaggia Classic has been a favourite for home espresso enthusiasts for many years, so when Gaggia released the 2019 update, called the Classic Pro, we bought one.
+The Gaggia Classic espresso machine has been a favourite for home coffee enthusiasts for many years, so when Gaggia released the 2019 update, called the Classic Pro, we bought one.

 The Gaggia Classic Pro is a semi-automatic machine that has several limitations, yet this hasn’t stopped a dedicated fanbase from continuing to buy them.
-Read on to understand why we think the Gaggia Classic Pro is an excellent choice for a particular coffee enthusiast, and why others should stay away.
+Read on to understand why we think the Gaggia Classic Pro is an excellent choice for a particular coffee enthusiast, including espresso lovers like us, and why others should look at alternatives.

 Summary Up Front

 The Gaggia Classic Pro will make great espresso, froth milk reasonably well, but not do both at the same time.
 It has a robust and simple stainless steel build quality and has a thriving secondary market for add-ons and upgrades, and retains its value very well.

 Choose it if you want an affordable entry into making espresso, wish to have a separate grinder, and don’t need to make many milk-based drinks in quick succession.